clausreinke/netedit/js/README.txt

 ----------------- a simple Petri net editor (Browser Javascript plus SVG)

-Version          : 0.1-alpha (<insert release date>)
-Project home page: <tbd (googlecode? what about licensing?)>
+Project home page:
 Author           : Claus Reinke <claus.reinke@talk21.com>

-last update            : 07.10.2010
-originally tested with : Opera 10.53, Firefox 3.6.10, Safari 5.0

 ----------------- Summary:

   Can currently edit simple, single-page Place/Transition-Nets without markings, export them to PNML or SVG, and import them from PNML.
-Lots of basic features still missing in this initial release (also, consider it alpha quality!-)
+Lots of basic features still missing in this initial version (also, consider it alpha quality!-)

 PLEASE NOTE: this code is not in release state - it was partly a means for
-             me to learn about using SVG, partly a feasibility study.
+             me to learn about writing an interactive SVG/in-browser application, partly a feasibility study.
 I've just converted my old darcs repo to git, to make it easier to access.
 A quick status check (see below) shows that the new IE9 has fitted right in to the APIs I coded against, which is nice, but all the browsers, including those I originally tested with, no longer run the full code as they used to (hopefully just minor API evolution, but still disappointing, after less than a year).

              I plan to fix the features gone missing, so that the editor will be basic but useable once again, but have not yet decided how take